 Secondary research, even though it's called secondary, is an important first step when you're trying to answer questions.
 Secondary research involves searching available information to directly answer or discover insights into a current question based on knowledge others have developed, published, and/or have readily available.
 Secondary research is a fundamental practice whenever you are gathering data.

-Using secondary research techniques was our starting problem-solving approach at Kansas City Infobank to be able to get smart fast when tackling a new project or industry assignment.
-We informally defined secondary research techniques as "ways to find what you're looking for among answers to questions already asked and answered by others."
+Using secondary research techniques was our starting problem-solving approach when I worked at Kansas City Infobank.
+It helped us get smart fast when tackling a new project or industry assignment.
+We informally defined secondary research techniques as methods to find what you're looking for among answers to questions others already asked and answered.

 Secondary research was ideal for me since it was similar to school (which I always enjoyed) and required a strategic, problem-solving approach that's been valuable not only in business, but in many other situations.